Nightlife in ruins: Beirut blast pummels key industry | International

 It is a tired cliché that the nightlife in Beirut - billed worldwide as a party destination - stands as proof of the capital's ability to endure one crisis after another.
 So much so that Lebanese have made a joke of their fabled resilience which has portrayed them partying through wars and assassinations, when behind the glitz the reality is much grimmer.

-The past year, including Lebanon's financial meltdown and the COVID-19 pandemic, has battered the service industry, a pillar of an economy that produces little.
-The August warehouse explosion left over 2,000 premises in tatters, putting tens of thousands more jobs at risk in a country with soaring unemployment and poverty.
+The past year, from Lebanon's financial meltdown to the COVID-19 pandemic, has battered the service industry, a pillar of an economy that produces little.
+The warehouse explosion left over 2,000 premises in tatters, with losses in the millions.
+It has put tens of thousands more jobs at risk in a country with soaring unemployment and poverty.

 The owners of Cafe Em Nazih, who also run a hostel and rooftop bar, do not plan on rebuilding now.
 "To start from scratch, without any trust in the state, will be a loss.
 We could invest again and get hit by another 20 explosions," said manager Nazih Dirani, who suffered a dislocated shoulder when the blast ripped through the cafe.